WATCH YOUR FAVORITE

 Studio : Metro-Goldwyn-Mayer, David Foster Productions, The Turman-Foster Company,

-Crew : Production Design, Director of Photography,
+Crew : Art Direction, Production Design,

 Cast : Gregory Hines Billy Crystal Steven Bauer Darlanne Fluegel Joe Pantoliano